 | Preference or safety post-training | chosen vs rejected responses, critiques, or policy filters | reduce harmful or low-quality multimodal behavior |

 CLIP and SigLIP mostly cover the first row.[1][5]
 LLaVA makes the second and third rows explicit with feature alignment followed by visual instruction tuning.[7]
-A chat-oriented system needs generative and instruction-following training beyond contrastive alignment, because matching alone does not teach long-form answer behavior.
+A chat-oriented system needs generative and instruction-following training beyond contrastive alignment, because matching alone doesn't teach long-form answer behavior.

 This ladder is useful because it prevents a common confusion: